tialaramex/realistic/README.md

 where the Java API provides named functions, in many cases the Rust API provides operators, such as + (impl Add) and * (impl Multiply)

 I have chosen not to provide this capability for Computable, this might be revisited later

-### Naming

-`BoundedRational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap

-Many APIs use Option<T> where the analogous Java relies on nullability, others use Result<Real, Problem> to reflect the possibility of unrecoverable errors during either parsing or approximation of results.

 ## Performance